neo4j-field/container-bootstrapper/README.md

   - too much implicit magic (e.g. NEO4JLABS_PLUGINS) that scares me

 ### Experiment 1.1: Use Google's "distroless" Java image as base
-The official Neo4j Dockerfile builds off the openjdk base images, which are built off Debian.
+The official Neo4j Dockerfile builds off the OpenJDK base images, which are built off Debian.
 They ship with a full (albeit minimal) Debian userland: